Standards & certifications

 Operation: 1.3 million m²

 These labels applied during the development phase guarantee achievement of the highest standards in terms of energy and carbon emission efficiency.
-The main labels obtained for the Covivio portfolio are effinergie (linked to HQE), BRaVE (Italy), BBCA (low-carbon building) and E+C-.
+The main labels obtained for the Covivio portfolio are effinergie (linked to HQE), BRaVE (Italy), BBCA (low-carbon building) in France, Low Carbon Building Initiative (LCBI) in Europe and E+C-.

 As part of its climate strategy, Covivio has committed to obtaining BBCA certification for 75% of new projects in France and 50% in Germany and Italy.
+Covivio is one of the founding members of the Low Carbon Building Initiative, which has created a pan-European low-carbon label that is now available in eight countries.
 Covivio has also initiated an ISO 50001 certification process for its multi-tenant office buildings in France.

 Well-being labels involve measuring and improving the consideration given to human factors during construction (WELL, OsmoZ) and management (Fitwel) of a building in order to optimise quality of life at work for occupants.